mkdoc/mkcli/doc/readme.md

 > Define command line interfaces as markdown

-Creates a program definition from a markdown document and writes the program definition as JSON.
+Compiles a markdown program definition to a JSON program descriptor.

-Generated program definitions may be converted to man pages and help files.
+Program definitions may be converted to man pages and help files.

 <? @include {=readme} install.md ?>